 Sixt Car Rental

 View our branch page to see the fleet details and opening hours of our car rental in Naples offices then use the grey right-hand tab at the top of the menu to reveal a map showing their locations in the city.
 Both the airport and train station branches offer a 24-hour return facility while at Naples Airport our extended opening hours fit conveniently into your travel plans.
-An online price comparison shows just how affordable it is to hire a car with us while making your reservation is quick and straightforward.
+You can compare the prices between our vehicle categories to see our affordable options.
+We make it easy to hire a car with us while making your reservation quick and straightforward.
 Simply download the iOS and Android apps for your mobile devices or use our booking hotline.
 While we guarantee your chosen category of car hire in Naples we are unable to do the same for specific makes.
 Whether you are visiting this fascinating city for a weekend break or a longer holiday you will receive a warm Italian welcome from our office staff.

 Select rental cars from our premium fleet designed to suit every party size and budget.
 Compact saloons and estate cars are available at both branches and are perfect for city driving and family holidays.
 At the airport, we also offer a choice of luxury sports cars and convertibles.
 These are ideal for driving along the beautiful Gulf of Naples coastline or pick rugged 4x4s for exploring the volcanic countryside.
 All of our rental fleets are supplied by names you can trust like BMW, Audi, Mercedes-Benz and Jaguar and include vehicles adapted for different mobility needs.
 To help you navigate the city streets of Naples select a Sat Nav from our attractive range of extras that also includes child seats, insurance add-ons and unlimited mileage packages.
 Adding additional drivers to your contract is easy and we are always happy to welcome younger drivers under 25.